 Perhaps you find yourself shying away from 'For Sale' signs in favor of 'For Rent.'
 After all, buying a home is a big responsibility.
-At the same time, it's a practical decision worth making given the right conditions.
-How, then, to tell when it's time to buy vs. rent a home?
+At the same time, it is a practical decision worth making given the right conditions.
+How to tell when it's time to buy vs. rent a home?

-Here are eight signs to help you decide whether you are ready to switch from renting a home to buying one.
+Here are eight signs to help you decide whether to switch from renting a home to buying one.

 8 Signs It's Time to Buy a Home Rather Than Rent One

 Finances play a big role in the decision to buy a home as Jennifer Orner shared in Lending Expert Tips On Credit Reports & How To Qualify For A Mortgage.
 For that reason, you'll notice that many of the signs associated with being ready to buy vs. rent have to do with money and how your expenses relate to your income.